 Increases in supply tend to result in lower prices, and decreases in supply tend to increase prices.

-There are three demand side factors that may affect prices:
+Three demand side factors that may affect prices:

 - The level of economic growth